Last updated: 2025-01-04

 SQL Import

 Using the SQL Import of the Free plan, the entities and relations can be created directly from a SQL script.
 The link "Import Schema" in the Entities tab opens a modal into which the script can be copied.
+The relevant entries from the script are automatically parsed (starting with CREATE TABLE

 Paste your SQL script to see a preview

-If the application should be connected to an existing database later, it is recommended to set the DB Generation to None (validate) in the General tab.
+in the General tab.
 This will cause Hibernate to compare the entities with the actual database schema when starting the application and throw an exception if necessary.
 Minor adjustments are usually still needed in order to map the field types without errors.

 Start Project